 FIGURE 1-The keypad layout

-The "Settings" Mode
+THE "SETTINGS" MODE

 The next mode after the Program Mode is the Settings Mode.
 This allows you to enter some parameters of operation for the table.
 These settings are remembered even when you turn the controller off.

-Slow Setting
+SLOW SETTING

 When the screen displays:

 Settings Mode Press Enter Press the [ENTER] key.
 The screen will then display something similar to: Slow: 15 Enter a number The number after the word SLOW is the minimum feed rate of the rotary table.
 This is the speed with which the table starts each movement.
 The units are degrees per second.
 Whenever the table moves, it starts at the SLOW feed rate and ramps up to the FAST feed rate.
 It also ramps down to the SLOW rate before stopping.
 When the screen shows the value you wish to use for SLOW, press the [ENTER] key.
 The value will be stored and remembered for all future operations and used with the JOG, DEGREES and DIVISION modes.
-Fast Setting The screen will then display something similar to:
+NOTE: When entering more than 72 divisions or less than 5°, use a speed setting of 10 or 15.
+Faster settings can cause the motor to overshoot the intended stopping point.
+(Settings less than 1° require a setting of 10.)
+FAST SETTING The screen will then display something similar to:

 Fast: 40 Enter a number The number after the word FAST is the maximum feed rate of the table.
 This is the maximum speed the table reaches in each movement.
 The units are degrees per second.
 Whenever the table moves, it starts at the SLOW feed rate and ramps up to the FAST setting.
 If you set the FAST rate the same as the SLOW rate, the rate of motion will be constant during the move.
 The table does not have much power at the fastest settings, so very fast settings should only be used for positioning, not for cutting operations.
 Experience will teach you what speeds are appropriate for your own work.
+(The maximum speed that can be entered is 50 degrees/sec.)
 When the screen shows the value you wish to use for FAST, press the [ENTER] key.
 The value will be stored and remembered for all future operations and used with the JOG, DEGREES and DIVISION modes.
-Direction Setting The screen will then display something similar to:
+DIRECTION SETTING The screen will then display something similar to: